HugoHasenbein/redmine_attribute_quickies/README.md

 **Save!**

 Now you can right click an issue or on many issues at a time in the issue index view "View all issues" or "Custom query" and choose the Attribute-Quicky, which is displayed on top of the context menu.

+**Click!**

-Click!
-All configured changes are applied to the issue.
+All configured changes are applied to the selected issue(s).
 Ready!

 ![PNG that represents use Attribute-Quicky in issue index view](/doc/Use-Attribute-Quicky.png)

 Attribute-Quickies honor work-flow permissions and permissions per role, i.e. "View (use) Attribute-Quickies" and "Manage (admin) Attribute-Quickies"

-You cann add as many Attribute-Quickies as you like. use only a few and keep them simple.
-Have fun!
+You cann add as many Attribute-Quickies as you like.
+Good practice: Use only a few and keep them simple.

+**Have fun!**

 ### Change-Log